How to remove a lock when it's broken WHILE locked?

 3. Once open, the locking mechanism unscrews from the outside and is easy to replace

-A handy person from Rural Blairstown Iowa says:
+Handy Person from Rural Blairstown Iowa

 Kudos to the homeowner in Canada for such a simple, non-destructive solution!
 His approach worked great and I didn't even need a hammer.
 Thank you!